 - Drill four columns of 1/2-in. holes around the middle and near the bottom and top of each pail.
 Then snap on the lids and rest the pails in the hole.

 - Pro Tip: The whole purpose of the pond liner padding is to protect the waterproof liner from punctures, but it won’t offer complete protection.
 Cut off roots flush with the bottom and sides of the hole and dig out sharp stones.

-- Lay indoor/outdoor or any other old carpeting beneath the padding to further protect the liner, especially where the pails and heavy stones will sit.
+- Lay indoor/outdoor carpeting beneath the padding to further protect the liner, especially where the pails and heavy stones will sit.
 Then line the entire hole with the liner pad.
 If you need to cut it to fit the contours better, go ahead.
 Just do your best to keep folds to a minimum and avoid large voids between the soil and the pad.

 - Pro Tip: Work in your socks when you’re installing the pond liner to reduce the chance of damage.

 - Cut off the rim from the pump pail and cut and fold down a 1-1/2-in.-wide x 2-in. flap at the top for the water line and electrical cable

 - Use a spade bit or a twist bit to drill 1/2-in. drain holes in all the pails.

 - Backfill around the reservoir pails with one to two inches of gravel, resting the pump pail on the gravel so its top becomes even with grade.
 Keep the gravel two inches below grade.

 - Pro Tip: When you start backfilling around the pails, they’ll want to shift a bit, so keep a foot on the lids while you shovel a few inches of rock around each base.

 - Stop filling when the height of the pump pail is about two inches below grade level.
 The pea gravel will fill the final two inches.